PTAug-zz/crisis-awareness/README.md

 *This is a minimal version of the project, not everything is working.
 Features enabled: map updates, graphs.
 Features NOT enabled: donation graph updates.*

 * This is tested on a Mac.
 It should work well on Linux.
 It most likely won't run on Windows.
+* First, clone/download this repository.
+In the terminal, navigate to the folder of the repo.
 * Use python 3.5.
 The mlpd3 library won't work on python 3.6.
 This library creates matplotlib plots in html.
 * To run use `python3.5 crisis-awareness.py` in the folder that contains the `crisis-awareness.py` file.
 * Intall every library that is needed (it will throw an error message if there's a missing library)